Area 51: Have Blue/F-117 program

 By early 1982, four more YF-117As were operating at the base.
 After finding a large scorpion in their offices, the testing team (Designated "R Unit") adopted it as their mascot and dubbed themselves the "Baja Scorpions".
 Testing of a series of ultra-secret prototypes continued at Area 51 until mid-1981 when testing transitioned to the initial production of F-117 stealth fighters.
 The F-117s were moved to and from Area 51 by C-5 during darkness to maintain security.
-The aircraft were defueled, disassembled, cradled, and then loaded aboard the C-5 at night, flown to Lockheed, and unloaded at night before reassembly and flight testing.
-Groom performed radar profiling, F-117 weapons testing, and training of the first group of frontline USAF F-117 pilots.
+The aircraft were defueled, disassembled, cradled, and then loaded aboard a C-5 aircraft at night, flown to Lockheed, and unloaded at night before reassembly and flight testing.
+Area 51 performed radar profiling, F-117 weapons testing, and training of the first group of frontline USAF F-117 pilots.

 While the "Baja Scorpions" were working on the F-117, there was also another group at work in secrecy, known as "the Whalers" working on Tacit Blue.
 A fly-by-wire technology demonstration aircraft with curved surfaces and composite material, to evade radar, was a prototype, and never went into production.
-Nevertheless, this strange-looking aircraft was responsible for many of the stealth technology advances that were used on several other aircraft designs, and had a direct influence on the B-2; with the first flight of Tacit Blue being performed on 5 February 1982, by Northrop Grumman test pilot, Richard G. Thomas.
+Nevertheless, this strange-looking aircraft was responsible for many of the stealth technology advances that were used on several other aircraft designs, and had a direct influence on the B-2 bomber aircraft; with the first flight of Tacit Blue being performed on 5 February 1982, by Northrop Grumman test pilot, Richard G. Thomas.

 Production FSD airframes from Lockheed were shipped to Area 51 for acceptance testing.
-As the Baja Scorpions tested the aircraft with functional check flights and L.O. verification, the operational airplanes were then transferred to the 4450th TG.
+As the Baja Scorpions tested the aircraft with functional check flights and low observability (L.O.) verification, the operational airplanes were then transferred to the 4450th TG.

 On 17 May 1982, the move of the 4450th TG from Groom Lake to Tonopah was initiated, with the final components of the move completed in early 1983.
 Production FSD airframes from Lockheed were shipped to Area 51 for acceptance testing.
 As the Baja Scorpions tested the aircraft with functional check flights and L.O. verification, the operational airplanes were then transferred to the 4450th TG at Tonopah.

 The R-Unit was inactivated on 30 May 1989.
-Upon inactivation, the unit was reformed as Detachment 1, 57th Fighter Weapons Wing (FWW).
+Upon inactivation, the unit was reformed as Detachment 1, 57th Fighter Weapons Wing.
 In 1990, the last F-117A (843) was delivered from Lockheed.
 After completion of acceptance flights at Area 51 of this last new F-117A aircraft, the flight test squadron continued flight test duties of refurbished aircraft after modifications by Lockheed.
 In February/March 1992 the test unit moved from Area 51 to the USAF Palmdale Plant 42 and was integrated with the Air Force Systems Command 6510th Test Squadron.
 Some testing, especially RCS verification and other classified activity was still conducted at Area 51 throughout the operational lifetime of the F-117.
 The recently inactivated (2008) 410th Flight Test Squadron traces its roots, if not its formal lineage to the 4450th TG R-unit.